 Direct compensation-property damage covers damage to your vehicle and its contents.
 It would cover any loss of use of the car or its contents if another person were found at fault for an accident.

-Though someone else caused the damage during your collision, you can collect money directly from your own insurer.
+Though someone else caused the damage during your collision, you can collect money directly from your own insurer, which is tied to no-fault insurance in Ontario.
 Direct compensation-property damage coverage applies if the accident occurred in Ontario and at least one other vehicle was involved.

 Furthermore, it applies if an Ontario insurance provider also insures at least one other car.
 If these conditions are not met, you might be able to seek recovery from the at-fault driver.
 If you have optional collision insurance, you can make a claim using that insurance no matter who is at fault for the accident.